Why Use This Guide?

 Call Number:MIC-Loyalist FC LMR .G7W3A4H4

 This collection, in broad terms, contains the paperwork received by the adjutant-general or deputy adjutant-general at the British military headquarters in Canada (Québec), from officers in the field and others during the American Revolution.
-Some documents relating to health and medicine include: general hospital returns and letters, medicines, appointments of surgeons, diet for sick, and reports of sick.
+Some topics and documents relating to health and medicine include as examples: general hospital returns and letters, medicines, appointments of surgeons, diet for sick, and reports of sick.
 Finding aid: A content list describing each of the documents in volume 6, Hospital Department, 1776-1783, and Garrison States and Reports in the Upper Posts, 1780-1783, is available.

 Great Britain.
 War Office.
 In-Letters: America and West Indies (WO1/683): 1776-1781